videolan/x265/doc/reST/cli.rst

 .. option:: --ref <1..16>

 	Max number of L0 references to be allowed.
-This number has a linear multiplier effect on the amount of work performed in motion search, but will generally have a beneficial affect on compression and distortion.
+This number has a linear multiplier effect on the amount of work performed in motion search but will generally have a beneficial effect on compression and distortion.

 	Note that x265 allows up to 16 L0 references but the HEVC